HTMLGuyLLC/jPack/README-template.md

         xhrSubmit: true, //wouldn't make a whole lotta sent to use this if this were false lol, but it's here for extending classes and incase you want to toggle it for whatever reason submitURL:null, //when null, the form's action will be used (if explicitly defined), otherwise it falls back to the URL the form was retrieved from submitMethod:null, //when null, the form's method will be used (if explicitly defined), otherwise it falls back to POST
+        onPreSubmit: function(form, form_values, url, method){ //called right before the request to the server
+            //return false; //you can return false to stop submission return {form_values:form_values, url:url, method:method}; //you can return these if you want to override them (optional)
+        },
         onError: function(error, response, form){ alert(error); }, //although you can add more, you can only pass 1 to start with in the constructor
         onSuccess: function(response, form){ //although you can add more, you can only pass 1 to start with in the constructor if(typeof response.success === "string"){ alert(response.success); }